 If it appears that your job is close to crashing a node, we may preemptively delete the job.

 If your job is interfering with other jobs by using more memory than it should be, we may delete the job.

 OSC has staff available to help you resolve your memory issues.
-See our Support Services page for contact information.
+See our client support request page for contact information.